Kilski64/Route-Optimization-Application/README.md

 - Fixed and variable cost per vehicle
 - Penalty cost for dropped/unassigned stops

 ## How are AI suggestions generated?

-Route data is passed to the Gemini API (via Google AI Studio), which analyzes the optimized routes and returns natural-language suggestions for further efficiency improvements.
+After a route is solved, the results (vehicle count, capacity limits, total distance/time, dropped stops, node sequences, time windows, and cost settings) are sent to the Gemini API.
+Rather than returning plain text, Gemini is given a structured function (`analyze_and_adjust_route`) to call, so it responds with a defined list of actionable strategies — each tagged with a type (e.g. re-sequencing, fleet expansion, time-window shift, capacity redundancy), an impact level (High/Medium/Low), a description, and an estimated time savings.
+These are displayed as suggestion cards in the results view.
+If no adjustments are warranted, Gemini instead returns a plain-language explanation.

 ## What does the dashboard show?